-Standards of conduct are set by the Board.
+No document can identify every possible offense that could potentially result in disciplinary action.
+This code identifies most offenses constituting a failure to obey the standards of conduct set by the Board.
 However, when circumstances warrant, the principal, Superintendent, and/or Board may impose consequences for misconduct not specifically outlined in this document.